Amani al-Khatahtbeh: Literary career

 Al-Khatahtbeh's book, MuslimGirl: A Coming of Age, was released in October 2016.
 She was a panelist at the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.

 Politics

 On April 4, 2020, Al-Khatahtbeh announced her candidacy in the race to represent New Jersey's 6th congressional district, becoming the first Muslim woman in New Jersey to run for federal office.
 In the Democratic primary election, her opponents were the 16-term incumbent, Frank Pallone, and attorney Russ Cirincione.

 Al-Khatahtbeh's campaign platform focused on progressive issues including Medicare for All, the Green New Deal, student debt cancellation, free public university tuition, criminal justice reform, and the federal minimum wage of $15.

 Controversies

-John-Paul Pagano, writing in Tablet Magazine, accused MuslimGirl.com of allowing anti-Semitic views to be posted, including, in particular, the hosting of an article that promotes conspiracy theories claiming Israeli government-sponsored organ harvesting.

 In November 2020, she was briefly arrested and escorted out of an aircraft at Newark Liberty International Airport following a dispute with another passenger.
 She attributed the arrest to having been wrongfully singled out in the aftermath of the dispute.